 In combination with an anti-inflammatory compound, these products are meant to help your body kill harmful bacteria.

 For powerful bacterial infections, the active ingredients in OTC products just might not be enough.
 Also, most of these products advertise as a protection against UTIs, not necessarily a treatment for current, active infections.

 Can you get rid of a UTI naturally at home, or do you need antibiotics?

 Sometimes, you can get rid of a UTI naturally by resting, drinking lots of water, taking dietary supplements, and giving the infection some time to heal.

 However, there are certain situations where “wait and see” just isn’t an acceptable approach.
-Untreated UTI can cause dangerous complications, including sepsis.
+Untreated UTIs can cause potentially life threatening complications, including sepsis.